kom42ec/omnifood-project/README.md

 ## What I learned

-1. Trick to add a border inside a button element without using the border property:
+1. Trick to add a border inside a button element without using the border property.

 ```
 .btn {